|Student Forms and Resources||Supervisor Forms and Documents|

-The Graduate School at the University of Louisiana at Monroe approves the appointment of more than 200 graduate assistants each year.
-Graduate assistants are appointed across a variety of academic and non-academic departments, and come in the form of teaching or research assignments.
-These appointments follow the University calendar and can be assigned during Fall, Spring semesters, Summer I Summer II sessions and Maymester and Winter intercessions.
-There are no graduate assistantships that are part-time or unpaid.
-Additionally, students must be enrolled in graduate classes to be considered for graduate assistantships (see eligibility and appointment process).
-The Graduate School considers assistantships to be a privilege; students given this opportunity will work to remain in accordance with the following policies while maintaining excellent academic standing.
+Graduate assistants are appointed across a variety of academic and non-academic departments.
+These appointments follow the University calendar and can be assigned during Fall semester, Spring semester, Summer I and Summer II terms, Maymester, and Winter intersessions.Students must be enrolled in graduate classes to be considered for graduate assistantships (see eligibility and appointment process).
+Graduate Assistantships are competitive and a privilege; students given this opportunity will adhere to the following policies while maintaining excellent academic standing.